 Facebook Ad Revenues Expected To Grow 42 Percent in 2015, Twitter Growth Estimates Lowered

-The latest from eMarketer suggests Instagram is set to take off in 2016 and that Twitter revenue growth appears hampered by weak user growth.
+The latest from eMarketer suggests Instagram is set to take off in 2016 and that Twitter's weak user growth is hampering ad revenues.

 Instagram is helping to drive Facebook’s continued strong growth in ad revenues.
 Facebook’s ad revenues are expected to reach $16.29 billion this year, an increase of 41.8 percent this year compared to 2014, putting its market share among social networks at 64.8 percent, up slightly from 64.4 percent the previous year.